-The U.S. Department of Education requires disclosure of student debt and employment information to assist students in making informed decisions prior to enrolling in this education program.
+The Department of Education requires disclosure of student debt and employment information to assist students in making informed decisions prior to enrolling in this education program.

 The Cytotechnology Program is accredited by the Commission on Accreditation of Allied Health Education Programs.

 - You are a senior at one of our affiliated academic institutions, which have agreed to accept our training as valid fourth-year completion of their bachelor's degrees (3+1 option).

 - Luther College — Decorah, Iowa

-- Minnesota State University - Mankato, Minn.
+- Minnesota State University, Mankato — Mankato, Minnesota

-- St. Mary's University - Winona, Minn.
+- Saint Mary's University of Minnesota — Winona, Minnesota

-- University of Minnesota - Rochester, Minn.
+- University of Minnesota Rochester — Rochester, Minnesota

-The Mayo Clinic campus in Rochester, Minn., comprises an extensive outpatient complex, Saint Marys Hospital and Rochester Methodist Hospital, and substantial research and education facilities.
+Mayo Clinic's campus in Rochester, Minnesota, includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and substantial research and education facilities.

-This Mayo site is among the largest, most advanced medical centers in the world.
+This Mayo Clinic site is among the largest, most advanced medical centers in the world.